Managing Coder Sessions with the SDK

 export const coder = new CoderClient();

-With AGENTUITY_SDK_KEY set in your environment, this picks up your org, region, and Hub URL.
+With AGENTUITY_SDK_KEY set in your environment, this authenticates and discovers the Hub URL for your region.
 Pass orgId or region explicitly when your app needs to pin a specific one.

 The standalone scripts on this page keep new CoderClient() inline so each one stays copy-pasteable.
 Move to a shared module once your app has more than one call site.